-For the election in May 2018, the latest date the pre-election period could start is 27 March 2018.
+For the elections on 2 May 2019, the latest date the pre-election period could start is 26 March 2019.

 No. The Code of Recommended Practice on Local Authority Publicity covers the full range of authorities.

 Yes.
 In a general election year, the guidance applies to all local authorities, even if there are no local elections.

 Council business continues so all sitting councillors, whether seeking re-election or not, should have regard for the Publicity Code.